-- 3.6 Table 3 below provides a summary of the Sequential Test for the urban site allocations identified in the Regulation 19 draft DMP document the full Sequential Test can be found in Appendix C. The table illustrates that nine of twelve sites identified (sites A, C F, H, J L) are located wholly in Flood Zone 1 and so are sequentially preferable for development.
-For these sites, continuation with the Sequential Test is not necessary. - 3.7 Parts of sites B, G and I are situated within Flood Zones 2 and 3.
-For site G development could be directed to parts of the site that sit in Flood Zone 1. - 3.8 For sites B and I, given the need to maximise development on these sites from the perspective of both regeneration and viability, it is unlikely to be feasible for parts of the site at risk of flooding to be avoided due to the impact it would have on development capacity.
+5.6 Table 3 below provides a summary of the Sequential Test for the urban site allocations and opportunity sites identified in the Regulation 19 draft DMP document - the full Sequential Test can be found in Appendix C. The table

+- 5.7 Parts of sites B, G, I and M are situated within Flood Zones 2 and 3.
+For sites G and M development could be directed to parts of the site that sit in Flood Zone 1. - 5.8 For sites B and I, given the need to maximise development on these sites from the perspective of both regeneration and viability, it is unlikely to be feasible for parts of the site at risk of flooding to be avoided due to the impact it would have on development capacity.
 Therefore, both sites will require the Exception Test to be satisfied to justify consideration of the entire site for the optimal level of development see section 6 for further information.

-Table 3: Sequential Test summary of urban sites
+Table 3: Sequential Test summary of urban site allocations and Opportunity site